diamirio/backend-nx-skeleton/packages/nx-tools/docs/interfaces/CreateApplicationRuleInterface.md

 • `Optional` **format**: `boolean`

-You can either enable or disable to format inside the rule, since this is moslty required for diff-merge capabilites to be sure that spacing of code does not cause problems.
+You can either enable or disable to format inside the rule, since this is moslty required for diff-merge capabilities to be sure that spacing of code does not cause problems.

 #### Defined in